 You’re looking at your credit card statement – you do check every statement, right? – and something looks a bit off.
-You don’t remember making a certain purchase, or you’re reminded of a purchase you made that never arrived.
+You notice you were overcharged for an item, or you’re reminded of a purchase you made that never arrived.

 Disputing credit card charges usually happens for the following reasons:

 - Double charges when you only bought a single item

 - Getting charged for something you didn’t buy

 - Your refund wasn’t issued properly

 - Items purchased were defective, faulty, or don’t appear as originally described

 - Items purchased were not delivered at all or services were not rendered

 - Charges for a reservation or subscription service you already cancelled.